 Gel electrophoresis: An introduction using food coloring Students pour their own gels, load the gels with food coloring solutions, run the gels, and analyze the results Investigating Your Sense of Balance This activity demonstrates that visual cues are important to the sense of balance.
 Students stand on a Vernier force plate and try to balance on one foot first with their eyes open, then with their eyes closed.
 The force plate measures how much they shift back and forth to keep their balance.
-Students then design a hypothesis to test, such as comparing dancers to non-dancers, etc. Physiology Labs Students can use EKG, respiration, heart rate, and blood pressure monitors in a variety of experiments Protein Identification through immunoassay Students use an immunoassay to show how forensic scientists can determine if blood on a bumper is from a human or another animal.
+Students then design a hypothesis to test, such as comparing dancers to non-dancers, etc. Live pond specimens Students study live pond specimens using digital microscopes (subject to season and organism availability) Physiology Labs Students can use EKG, respiration, heart rate, and blood pressure monitors in a variety of experiments Population Genetics Students study population genetics by collecting class data on who can taste the bitter flavor of P.T.C paper Protein Identification through immunoassay Students use an immunoassay to show how forensic scientists can determine if blood on a bumper is from a human or another animal.
 Review / Test prep activities We can design fun, unique review sessions for nearly any topic using our programmable Spheros.
 (No prior programming experience needed.)
 Ask us for suggestions for your next review session!
 Rewiring the Brain Students discover the plasticity of the brain in this activity.
 They use special goggles while attempting to pitch bean bags at a target to investigate how the brain adapts to changing sensory cues.
-Sherlock Bones Students study properties of bones to determine sex, height, race, and age.
+Sherlock Bones Students study properties of bones to determine sex, race, height, and age.
 Soil Analysis Comparison of potting soil to ground soil: students use probes to measure temperature, moisture, pH, conductivity/salinity, calcium, chloride, ammonium, and nitrate in potting soil and ground soil.
 An add-on is to compare plants grown in potting soil to those grown in ground soil.
 (45 minutes) Soil temperature: Students measure the temperature changes in soil from differing depths, daytime, and nighttime.
-(45-60 minutes) Spheros Biology Activities - MS Spheros are paired with a Kindle Fire (provided) through the SpheroEdu app.
+(45-60 minutes) Spheros Spheros are paired with a Kindle Fire (provided) through the SpheroEdu app.
 Beginners can draw a path for the Sphero robot to follow, intermediate users can drag and drop blocks of code, and advanced users can write text programs using JavaScript.
 Provide your own activities, or use one of the SpheroEdu prepared modules aligned to NGSS, CCSS, and various state standards.
 Sphero of Influence - Vaccines Students use Spheros (programmable robots) that are programmed to spread a fake disease throughout the Sphero population.
 Students are given a budget, and make decisions about improving the vaccine efficacy and/or the number of Spheros who receive a vaccine to the fake disease.
 We then run the program to see which student plans work better than others in preventing the spread of this fake disease.
 (This activity does not need any prior programming experience.)
 Stream ecology: